 (Transcripts must be issued to University of Redlands and mailed directly from the institution in order to be considered official.
 Transcripts hand-delivered or mailed by the applicant are not considered official.)

 - One letter of recommendation from a professor who can speak to your academic abilities within college-level coursework.
-If you are unable to request a recommendation from an individual during your time as a student, please contact Kylie Mulder, associate director, transfer recruitment, for further instruction.
+If you are unable to request a recommendation from an individual during your time as a student, please contact Keith Gissel, Senior Associate Director of Admissions, for further instruction.

 Materials required outside of the application, may be received after your application is submitted.